Pave87/Nordpool-Prediction-Sensor/README.md

 nordpool_sensor:

-Name of nordpool sensor in your Home Assistance instance.
+Name of nordpool sensor in your Home Assistant instance.

 use_additional_costs: